 Heat ½ cup ghee in a heavy bottom pan at medium heat.

-Once the ghee is melted, add ¾ cup chickpea flour and fry until it turns dark brown and aromatic (10-12 mins), stirring continuously to avoid the flour from burning at the bottom of the pan.
+Once the ghee is melted, add ¾ cup chickpea flour and roast until it turns dark brown and aromatic (10-12 mins), stirring continuously to avoid the flour from burning at the bottom of the pan.

 Note – The color of the final halwa will depend on how well you have roasted the flour.
 You want the flour to be dark golden brown but not burn it.
 It goes from perfectly browned to burnt in a few seconds.
 So keep a close eye while roasting it.